✦ Scandinavian-inspired design, curated for modern living

 • Covers up to 4,500 sq. ft. and removes up to 80 pints per day in humid conditions.

-• ENERGY STAR Most Efficient 2025 certified for top-tier energy savings and lower electricity costs.
+• ENERGY STAR Most Efficient 2025 certified for top-tier energy savings and lower operating costs.

 • Quiet 44 dB operation with smart humidity control, drain hose, and child lock.